smaht-dac/pipelines-docs/DOCS/REFERENCE_FILES/Software_Specific/1_STAR_Index.md

 The STAR index is generated from the standard Genome Reference Consortium Human Build 38 (GRCh38) released by the Broad Institute, as described in [GTEx](https://github.com/broadinstitute/gtex-pipeline) analysis pipeline.

-The STAR index uses GENCODE Release 45.
+The STAR index uses GENCODE comprehensive gene annotations.
 For more detailed information please refer to the GENCODE documentation under “Genome Annotations” section.

 ## Downloading and Preparing the Genome Reference